2026 Arnold Palmer Invitational odds, picks: Surprising predictions from model that's called 16 majors

 The PGA Florida Swing continues on Thursday with the 2026 Arnold Palmer Invitational at Arnold Palmer's Bay Hill Club and Lodge.
 The Signature Event status for this tournament brings virtually all of the PGA's top players back after most sat out last week's Cognizant Classic.
 The top-10 players in the Official World Golf Ranking are all in the field, and it's Scottie Scheffler who is atop the 2026 Arnold Palmer Invitational odds board at FanDuel Sportsbook.

-He's the +340 favorite (risk $100 to win $340), followed by Rory McIlroy at +1000.
-Tommy Fleetwood (+1900), Matt Fitzpatrick (+2200) and Xander Schauffele (+2500) are among the other 2026 Arnold Palmer Invitational favorites.
+He's the +350 favorite (risk $100 to win $350), followed by Rory McIlroy at +1000.
+Tommy Fleetwood (+2000), Matt Fitzpatrick (+2500), Collin Morikawa (+2500) and Xander Schauffele (+2500) are among the other 2026 Arnold Palmer Invitational favorites.
 Before locking in any 2026 Arnold Palmer Invitational picks, entering any Arnold Palmer Invitational one and done contests, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.